 Don't forget the fresh mint!
 You'll understand why when you taste it.

-Last week, my brother picked the mint leaf off before he bit into one of these, and we all protested--loudly--until he complied and popped it in his mouth, too.
+The first time I served these, my brother picked the mint leaf off before he bit into one of these dates, and we all protested--loudly--until he complied and popped it in his mouth, too.
 That little leaf of fresh mint is necessary, it's integral, and it's essential.
 It's really good.
 Enjoy!

 🔁 Possible variations

-As mentioned above, you could substitute cream cheese or blue cheese for goat cheese.
+As mentioned above, you could substitute cream cheese, blue cheese or whipped feta cheese for goat cheese.
 You can also use pecans instead of walnuts.

 Some recipes suggest warming these in the oven before serving.
 I haven't found this necessary at all.
 They're absolutely delicious raw at room temperature, and it's one more step you don't really need to take!